BSBI VC55: the Botany Group

 The group encourages BSBI members and their local guests to botanise, learn and record together.
 We welcome both advanced and beginner botanists on our annual programme of field meetings.

-From April to October we focus on flowering plants and in winter we switch to gymnosperms, bryophytes and lichens; our winter talks and workshops are hosted by the University of Leicester Botanic Garden.
+From April to October we focus on flowering plants and in winter we switch to gymnosperms and bryophytes, the latter organised by the BBS County Recorder for bryophytes in VC55.

 Here's the link to contact the VC55 Group for more info or to be added to our mailing list.